2024 Austrian legislative election

 Legislative elections were held in Austria on 29 September 2024 to elect the 28th National Council, the lower house of Austria's bicameral parliament.

 The election saw the far-right Freedom Party of Austria (FPÖ) place first, winning 28.8% of the vote and achieving the best result in the party's history.
 This was the first time that a far-right party won the most seats in a legislative election in Austria after World War II.
+As a result, the FPÖ, for the first time in its history, was able to occupy the position of the President of the National Council (Walter Rosenkranz) but ultimately fell short of participating in the government.
 The governing Austrian People's Party (ÖVP) lost 20 seats, while its coalition partner, the Greens, lost 10 seats.
 The centre-left Social Democratic Party (SPÖ) won just 21.1%, marking its worst result ever in terms of percentages and the place occupied (3rd), but it gained one seat compared to the previous election.
 NEOS slightly improved from 2019, rising from 15 to 18 seats.
 No other party was able to clear the 4% threshold to win seats.